chardbres/first-heroku-app/README.md

-If you have successfully deployed your Rails API but are experiencing problems with the production database (note that the production database is _entirely_ seperate from your development database), you may find it useful to use the command `heroku pg:psql` to connect to the production database with the PSQL client.
+If you have successfully deployed your Rails API but are experiencing problems with the production database (note that the production database is _entirely_ separate from your development database), you may find it useful to use the command `heroku pg:psql` to connect to the production database with the PSQL client.
 Be cautious though, it's possible to accidentally destroy production data from the CLI.